 - 1.1 All newly admitted students, as part of the onboarding process, are required to complete an online health screening.
 In addition, newly admitted students whose program requires an on-campus presence or are considered full-time are required to meet with an occupational health nurse no later than the first day of employment. - 1.2 Due to the immunocompromised state of St. Jude patients, immunization compliance is of utmost importance.
-All students whose program requires an on-campus presence or are considered full-time must complete all components of the health screening process, to include vaccination(s); blood analysis Mycobacterium Tuberculosis (BAMT) and laboratory test(s) within ten (10) working days of orientation and/or notification from Occupational Health, or complete St. Jude's declination form. - 1.3 Participation in St. Jude's Mandatory COVID-19 Vaccination Program is a condition of admittance/program continuation for students whose program requires an on-campus presence or are considered full-time, in accordance with St. Jude Policy Mandatory
+All students whose program requires an on-campus presence or are considered full-time must complete all components of the health screening process, to include vaccination(s); blood analysis Mycobacterium Tuberculosis (BAMT) and laboratory test(s) within ten (10) working days of orientation and/or notification from Occupational Health, or complete St. Jude's declination form. - 1.3 All student medical records are confidential and only shared on a business need-to-know basis.
+Student medical records are maintained separately from other student files in accordance with state and federal law.